dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 dbt (data build tool) enables analytics engineers to transform data in their warehouses by simply writing select statements. dbt handles turning these select statements into <Term id="table">tables</Term> and <Term id="view">views</Term>.

-dbt does the `T` in `ELT` (Extract, Load, Transform) processes – it doesn’t extract or load data, but it’s extremely good at transforming data that’s already loaded into your warehouse.
+dbt does the `T` in `<Term id="elt" />` (Extract, Load, Transform) processes – it doesn’t extract or load data, but it’s extremely good at transforming data that’s already loaded into your warehouse.

 The role of dbt within a modern data stack is discussed in more detail [here](https://blog.fishtownanalytics.com/what-exactly-is-dbt-47ba57309068).